Soluhh/FrootSlash/README.md

 # FrootSlash
-FrootSlash is a simple lowpoly FruitNinja clone.
+FrootSlash is a 3D Fruit Ninja inspired clone where you test your skills to see how high of a score you can get while avoiding bombs.